briankoser/koser.us-metalsmith/src/journal/book-review-dune.md

 bookdisplay: <i class="book-title">Dune</i>
 rating: ★★★★★
 ---
 If you said, “Name a classic sci-fi novel”, I would probably say, “Dune”.
 I’ve felt obligated to read it for years, and did start it once only to quit about a hundred pages in.
 The same thing nearly happened again; in the middle of the book I lost interest and set it aside for a month or two.
-And yet, you can see below that I’ve rated {{bookdisplay|raw}} five stars out of five.
+And yet, you can see that I’ve rated {{bookdisplay|raw}} five stars out of five.
 So what gives?

 The number one strength of {{bookdisplay|raw}} is it’s setting.
 Save Tolkien, I can’t think of a book that builds a universe so convincingly.
 Herbert’s world-building—the Empire, the Bene Gessarit, and above all the ecology of the eponymous planet Dune—capture the imagination.